The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logons and logoffs.

 Windows Vista opens another User Account Control dialog to remind you how much it loves and protects you.
 Click Continue.

 Expand Task Scheduler Library and click Event Viewer Tasks on the left.

 Here you can see all tasks related to Event Viewer.

 To modify the task, right-click it and click Properties.

 To stop or remove a task, right-click it and select Disable or Delete.

-Most applications and services have their own operational logs in Windows Vista, 7 and 8.
+Most applications and services have their own operational logs in Windows Vista and later.
 Some of these contain useful information for troubleshooting, for example the Diagnostics-Performance log helps in troubleshooting slow startup and shutdown problems.